zhullyb/monyhar/monyhar/fuchsia/README.md

 6. Press Alt-Esc to switch back to graphical view if needed.
 The browser window should be displayed and ready to use.

-7. You can deploy and run new versions of Chromium without needing to reboot.
+7. You can deploy and run new versions of Monyhar without needing to reboot.

     First kill any running processes: